Last Updated on February 28, 2024

 Almost a year ago I listened to an interview with bestselling author Karen Kingsbury, in which she shared the story behind a poem I’ve posted below.
-(The poem is actually from a children’s book by the same title.)
+(The poem is actually from her children’s book by the same title.)

 As a young, fatigued mother, I was very moved by these words, which have reminded me in a new way of something I’m always hearing but only slowly experiencing: Your kids’ childhood will fly, so enjoy every minute.
 Or as I’ve heard author and speaker Tim Kimmel say, the days (and nights, I would add!) are long, but the years are short.